Koenkk/zigbee2mqtt.io/docs/guide/installation/01_linux.md

 nano /opt/zigbee2mqtt/data/configuration.yaml
 ```

 For a basic configuration, the default settings are probably good.
-The only thing we need to change is the MQTT server url/authentication and the serial port.
+The only thing we need to change is the MQTT server url/authentication and the serial port (in some cases, your adapter might need additional configuration parameters, see [supported Adapters](../adapters/README.md)).
 This can be done by changing the section below in your `configuration.yaml`.

 ```yaml
 # MQTT settings